 This is a curated database of European Commission decisional practice on competition law from 1964 to today.
-It includes decisions on abuse of dominance (monopolisation), agreements (restraints of trade), and concentrations (mergers).
+It includes decisions on abuse of dominance (monopolisation), agreements (restraints of trade), concentrations (mergers), and Digital Markets Act (DMA).
 Only decisions in English are available and only decisions that include substantive content:

 The database is periodically updated, but decisions of the past year may be missing, since publication of the decisions can take months after its adoption.
 If you find omissions/mistakes, please contact us here.